The Emoji Movie: Development

 The film was inspired by director Tony Leondis' love of Toy Story (1995).
-Wanting to make a new take on the concept, he began asking himself, "What is the new toy out there that hasn't been explored?"
+Wanting to make a new take on the concept, he and co-creator Eric Siegel began asking themselves, "What is the new toy out there that hasn't been explored?"
 At the same time, Leondis received a text message with an emoji, which helped him realize that this was the world he wanted to explore.
 In fleshing out the story, Leondis considered having the emojis visit the real world.
 However, his producer felt that the world inside a phone was much more interesting, which inspired Leondis to create the story of where and how the emojis lived.
 As Leondis is gay, he connected to Gene's plight of "being different in a world that expects you to be one thing", and in eventually realizing that the feeling held true for most people, Leondis has said the film "was very personal".

 In July 2015, it was announced that Sony Pictures Animation had won a bidding war against Warner Bros.
 Pictures and Paramount Pictures over production rights to make the film, with the official announcement occurring at the 2016 CinemaCon.
-The film was fast tracked into production by the studio after the bidding war.
+The film was fast-tracked into production by the studio after the bidding war.
 Unlike most other animated films, the film had a production time of two years, as there were concerns that the movie would become outdated due to the evolution of phone technology.

 Casting

 On World Emoji Day on July 17, 2016, Miller was announced as the lead.
 Leondis created the part with Miller in mind, although the actor was initially hesitant to play the role, only accepting after Leondis briefed him on the story.
 Leondis chose Miller because "when you think of irrepressible, you think of TJ.
-But he also has this surprising ability to break your heart". in addition Miller also contributed some re-writes.
+But he also has this surprising ability to break your heart".
+In addition, Miller also contributed some re-writes.
 In October 2016, it was announced that Ilana Glazer and Corden would join the cast as well.
 Glazer was later replaced by Anna Faris.
-According to Jordan Peele, he was initially offered the role of "Poop", which he would go on to state led to his decision to retire from acting.
-The part would ultimately go to Patrick Stewart.
+Jordan Peele stated that he was initially offered the role of "Poop" (a part that would ultimately go to Patrick Stewart), which he said led to his decision to retire from acting.

 Music

 The film's score was composed by Patrick Doyle, who previously composed the score for Leondis' Igor (2008).
 Singer Ricky Reed recorded an original song, "Good Vibrations", for the film.
-While also voicing a character in the film, Christina Aguilera's song "Feel This Moment" was also used during the film and the end credits.
+While also voicing a character in the film, Christina Aguilera's song "Feel This Moment" was also used during the film.